wapmorgan/BinaryStream/README.md

 _BinaryStream_ - is a powerful tool for reading and writing binary files.
 It supports a variety of high-level data types and sometimes lets you forget that you are working with unstructured binary data.

+With BinaryStream you can handle network packets, binary files, system protocols and other low-level data.

 1. [**Features**](#features)
 2. [**Manual**](#manual)
 3. [**Reference**](#reference)